Kethavardhan/AI-Based-Generative-QA-System/Email-Subject-Generation/README.md

    - With a score of 0.1076, this suggests that approximately 11% of the bigrams are shared between the generated and reference subject lines, indicating how well the model captures short multi-word sequences.

 3. **ROUGE-L** (`rouge_L_ans: 0.2233`):
-   - ROUGE-L focuses on the longest common subsequence (LCS) between the generated and reference answers.
    - A score of 0.2233 means that around 22% of the longest word sequences from the reference texts are present in the generated subject lines, reflecting the model's ability to maintain content flow.

 4. **METEOR** (`meteor_ans: 0.2306`):